Barnwell: How all 32 teams can win Super Bowl LIII

 Another team with a new quarterback.
 The Bills traded Tyrod Taylor and already both acquired and traded AJ McCarron, leaving them with just Nathan Peterman and Josh Allen on the roster.
 The most plausible scenario for a return to the playoffs is that the Bills get an effective running game while Allen steps in and harnesses his elite physical traits as a deep passer on play-action.
 The ideal offense here is probably something like the 2008 Ravens, who had Joe Flacco throw the ball only 26.8 times per game.

-Those Ravens led the league in takeaways and finished second in defensive DVOA, and while the Bills don't have names like Ray Lewis and Ed Reed on their roster, Sean McDermott's defense is deep at multiple levels and made several high-upside additions in picking up Vontae Davis, Star Lotulelei, and first-round pick Tremaine Edmunds this offseason.
+Those Ravens led the league in takeaways and finished second in defensive DVOA, and while the Bills don't have names like Ray Lewis and Ed Reed on their roster, Sean McDermott's defense is deep at multiple levels and made several high-upside additions in picking up Vontae Davis, Star Lotulelei and first-round pick Tremaine Edmunds this offseason.
 The Bills proved they can make the playoffs alongside the Patriots last season, of course, but their ideal path would be some sort of lost season in New England and a home playoff game in Buffalo for the first time since 1996.

 30. New York Jets